aniketrajnish/me/index.md

 1. F.Bar, J.Doe: Effects of having a placeholder of a name
 2. S.Holmes, J.Watson: Consequences of living with a sociopath in London

-## Typography
+## Skills

 This is a [link](http://google.com).
 Something *italics* and something **bold**.

 Here is a table

-Year | Award | Category
+Organization | Position
 -----|-------|--------
-2014 | Emmy  | Won Outstanding Lead Actor in a miniseries or a movie 2015 | BAFTA | Nominated for Best Leading Actor for Sherlock 2014 | Satellite | Won Best Actor miniseries or television film
+Languages | C#, Python, XML, HTML, CSS, JavaScript, C++
+Tools & Technologies | Unity, Adobe Premiere Pro, Adobe After effects, Photoshop, Adobe XD, MATLAB

+2014 | Satellite

 Here is a horizontal rule